 The Disparity Study along with its recommendations was presented to the Forest Preserves' Board of Commissioners on June 29, 2016.
-Currently, the District is seeking Board approval to conduct its updated Disparity study to be performed between 2021-2022.
+Currently, the District has once again engaged Colette Holt & Associates and is conducting its updated Disparity study to be finalized by mid-year 2022.